patrickfeeney03/pricing-table-test/README.md

 # pricing-table-test
-I did this to practice some html and css to make sure to internalize what I learn.
+I did this to practice some html and css to make sure I internalize what I learn.